 This is great for getting to work on time, cooking your favourite meal in 20 minutes or getting your chores done on a Saturday morning, but the problem comes when we try to address emotional problems in ‘doing mode’.
 Feelings of sadness, happiness or other emotional experiences should be practised with a ‘being’ mind, to avoid distraction and eventual amplification of problems.

 You may be living on autopilot if you find yourself forgetting what you’re doing, getting distracted online and driving without realising where you’re going.

 Mindfulness through meditation is about training the mind to move from doing mode to being mode, living more consciously to help us avoid emotional issues by using distractions and living on autopilot.
 Mindfulness is about creating choice and acting, not reacting.
 Living in the present moment.

 Don’t have time to meditate?

 If you’re living life on autopilot, it’s likely that your life is rushing past without you noticing, so you feel like you’re constantly running out of time.
 By learning to live more mindfully and in the moment, you will actually feel that you have more time available, so finding the time to meditate should be easier.

-Despite Pete’s assertion that using apps to meditate can be counterproductive, services like Headspace can be helpful to guide meditation as a time out from a busy day.
+Despite some experts’ assertions that using apps to meditate can be counterproductive, services like Calm and Headspace can be helpful to guide meditation as a time out from a busy day.
 Learning to meditate in a guided group first can be really good practice, but it isn’t possible for everyone.
 We particularly like the Headspace app for commuting and walking, to help bring a moment of peace in busy modern life.

-If you want to begin your meditation journey with a little help, but can’t make a daily or weekly session, consider signing up to an online guided course.
+If you want to begin your meditation journey with a little help, but are having to hit pause on your usual group meditation sessions, consider signing up to an online guided course.
 For one thing, it takes the stress out of a journey through central London to get there…